Getting started in Microsoft Word

-For the purposes of this article, I’m going to assume that you know how to create a new document (or use the one Word presents you with), save it, and later find and open it again (either through Word’s File Open dialog, from Windows’ Documents menu, or in Windows Explorer).
+For the purposes of this article, I’m going to assume that you know how to create a new document (or use the one Word presents you with), save it, and later find and open it again (either from the Recent Documents list on Word’s File menu, through Word’s Open dialog (for which you can add a button to the Quick Access Toolbar), or in Windows Explorer/File Explorer).
 Different users have different ways of working.
-The first thing I do when I turn my computer on in the morning is start Word, and I leave it running all day, so it is easiest for me to find and open Word documents through Word’s File Open dialog.
-If you don’t use Word very often, you may find it more convenient to click on your document in the Documents list on Windows’ Start menu, which will start Word and open the document.
-If the document you want is no longer on the Documents list because other, more recent files have supplanted it, you may search for it in Windows Explorer (My Documents) and double-click on it there.
+The first thing I do when I turn my computer on in the morning is start Word, and I leave it running all day, so it is easiest for me to find and open Word documents through Word’s Open dialog (in Word 2003).
+If you don’t use Word very often, you may find it more convenient to find the document in Windows Explorer/File Explorer and double-click on it there.
 All of these methods work equally well for opening native Word documents.
 If you want to open in Word a file created in another application, see “Importing files into Word.”

 Word is not a typewriter